Private Equity Initiative

 Course Description

-The health care sector accounts for more than 20% of the US economy and demands substantial high skill management.
-Despite the enormous opportunities for MBA graduates, the health care sector is still an overlooked path for generalist top MBAs.
-This course aims to bridge the gap by mapping advanced finance topics into the healthcare space, preparing students for a successful career in health care management.
-We start by examining the tightly regulated and complex structures for payments and revenue in healthcare, the political interest impacting financing and investment decisions, and the critical importance of managing the health of the population.
-We will explore the unique financing needs and long-term capital management strategies in this sector and how they relate to other industries.
-We then delve into advanced finance topics such as M&A, VC, and entrepreneurship in the health care sector.
-We analyze the unique opportunities and challenges in the health care investment landscape, including venture capital and private equity investment, the potential for start-ups and entrepreneurship.
-We will explore this nexus of questions through case studies, guest lectures, and interactive discussions to provide students with practical experience in applying finance concepts to the healthcare industry.
-Students will gain skills and knowledge to succeed both in the health care industry directly, and in the fast-growing sector of healthcare specialized professional services such as investment banking solutions, buyouts and venture capital.
+The healthcare sector accounts for more than 20% of the US economy and demands substantial high skill management.
+This course maps advanced finance topics into the healthcare space, preparing students for a successful career in healthcare management.
+We examin the tightly regulated and complex structures for payments in healthcare and the political interest impacting financing and investment decisions.
+We explore the unique financing needs and long-term capital management strategies in this sector and the unique importance and challenges for revenue cycle management.
+We analyze the unique opportunities and challenges in the healthcare investment landscape, including venture capital and private equity investment, the potential for start-ups and entrepreneurship.
+We explore this nexus of questions through case studies, guest lectures, and interactive discussions to provide students with practical experience in applying finance concepts to the healthcare industry.
+Students gain skills and knowledge to succeed both in the healthcare industry directly, and in the fast-growing sector of healthcare specialized professional services such as investment banking solutions, buyouts and venture capital.

 • MERGERS & ACQUISITIONS